 |Overhead and oblique (views from the north, south, east and west) are included, as are historical photographs back to 2002. |

-- The Assessor's Report is updated every night.
+- The Assessor's Report is also updated every night.
 Typically, there is a freeze on the Assessor data updates starting mid June each year, and lasting several weeks, while the Office of the Assessor-Recorder and the Controller's Office work to publish and certify the tax roll for the next financial year.

 - Sanborn maps date to the mid-1990's and are no longer updated, they should be used for historical context only.